thornoar/pshash/documentation/main.typ

   This pseudo-hash function makes a multiselection from every source in the configuration, then merges them together with the merge function, and finally reshuffles the resulting list.
 ]

 Note that the term "hash" is used loosely here, as it may not adhere to the formal definition of a cryptographic hash.
-Still, such naming is somewhat justified, given that $hash$ is designed to be a uniformly distributed encryption mapping that is very hard to invert.
+Still, such naming is somewhat justified, given that $hash$ is a mapping that is impossible to invert, with a uniform distribution of outputs (given a uniform distribution of keys).
+The reason $hash$ is not a proper hash function is the fact that for each "hash" it produces, one may easily construct key pairs that result in this hash.
+However, there is no way to pinpoint the pair that was actually used.
 We will now discuss the properties of $hash (conf, k_1, k_2)$ for a given source configuration $conf$:

 - *Injectivity.*
   $hash$ is injective with respect to the choice key $k_1$ on the interval from zero up to